fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> You talk about being a 'team player' but you dont explain what do you really mean by that.

+> How do I communicate with my manager?
+In my one on ones I find it hard to have a conversation and I just basically ask questions where he answers all the time if that makes sense.

 > What is your advice for who want to be a full stack web developer?
 What is the best way to reach that?

 > As a senior programmer, what makes you mad when you look at a junior developers code?